 The aquaculture industry in Norway does not use fishmeal or fish oils made from fish on the World Conservation Union's (IUCN) list of endangered species.
 To ensure that the wild fish come from regulated fisheries, fish feed companies monitor their suppliers through tracking documents and audits.
 The size of wild fish stocks may vary from year to year for many reasons – not just because of fishing.
 To prevent overfishing, it is crucial that the use of wild fish in aquaculture feed is regulated.
 In Norway, about 90 percent of the wild fish used in fishmeal and fish oil comes from regulated fisheries.
 The most commonly used species are herring, blue whiting, capelin, sprat and anchovy.
 Herring is only used when the catch is greater than the demand from the consumer market.
-From the southern hemisphere, mainly anchovies are used.

 Replacing wild fish with vegetable ingredients